caclab/reverie-reset/README.md

 ### Files Included in the server folder

 1. server.js: Server or main app of the system.
-Creates a rout for uploading images at localhost:8080.
+Creates a route for uploading images at localhost:8080.
 Users can upload images to the system through this url.
 This app runs all subprocesses for cleaning and managing files + captioning images through the artificial neural network in realtime.

 2. config.json: The main configuration file for images' paths, commands, server and wesocket ports, log messages, etc.